 To improve performance, create one object to generate many random numbers over time, instead of repeatedly creating a new objects to generate one random number.

-To generate a cryptographically secure random number suitable for creating a random password, for example, use a class derived from System.Security.Cryptography.RandomNumberGenerator such as System.Security.Cryptography.RNGCryptoServiceProvider.Notes to Callers
+To generate a cryptographically secure random number suitable for creating a random password, for example, use a class derived from System.Security.Cryptography::RandomNumberGenerator such as System.Security.Cryptography::RNGCryptoServiceProvider.

-The implementation of the random number generator in the class is not guaranteed to remain the same across major versions of the .NET Framework.
-As a result, your application code should not assume that the same seed will result in the same pseudo-random sequence in different versions of the .NET Framework.Notes to Inheritors
+The implementation of the random number generator in the class isn't guaranteed to remain the same across major versions of the .NET Framework.
+As a result, you shouldn't assume that the same seed will result in the same pseudo-random sequence in different versions of the .NET Framework.Notes to Inheritors